 - AQ-10The project owner shall perform an initial compliance test on this equipment in accordance with the MDAQMD Compliance Test Procedural Manual within 180 days of initial start up.
 The test report shall be submitted to the District within 6 weeks of performance of the test.
-The initial compliance test shall be for all items listed in condition AQ-4 above, in addition to: - a.
-NO_x as NO_2 in ppmvd at 3% oxygen and lb/hr (measured per USEPA Reference Methods 19 and 20). - b.
-CO in ppmvd at 3% oxygen and lb/hr (measured per USEPA Reference Method 10). - c.
-PM10 in mg/m3 at 3% oxygen and lb/hr (measured per USEPA Reference Methods 5 and 202 or CARB Method 5).
+The initial compliance test shall be for all items listed in Condition AQ-4 above, in addition to: - a.
+NO_X as NO2 in ppmvd at three percent oxygen and lb/hr (measured per USEPA Reference Methods 19 and 20). - b.
+CO in ppmvd at three percent oxygen and lb/hr (measured per USEPA Reference Method 10). - c.
+PM{10} in mg/m3 at three percent oxygen and lb/hr (measured per USEPA Reference Methods 5 and 202 or CARB Method 5). - d.

-- d.
 Opacity (measured per USEPA reference Method 9). - e.
 Flue gas flow rate in dscf per minute. - f.
-VOC as CH4 in ppmvd at 3% oxygen and lb/hr (measured per USEPA Reference Methods 25A and 18). - g.
-SOx as SO2 in ppmvd at 3% oxygen calculated based on fuel supplier provided information.
+VOC as CH4 in ppmvd at three percent oxygen and lb/hr (measured per USEPA Reference Methods 25A and 18). - g.
+SOx as SO2 in ppmvd at three percent oxygen calculated based on fuel supplier provided information.

-Verification: The project owner shall notify the District and the CPM within 15 working days before the execution of the compliance test required in this condition.
-The test results shall be submitted to the District and to the CPM within the timeframe required by this condition.
+Verification: The project owner shall notify the District and the CPM within 15 working days before the execution of the compliance test required in this Condition.
+The test results shall be submitted to the District and to the CPM within the timeframe required by this Condition.

-- AQ-11The project owner shall perform annual compliance tests on this equipment in accordance with the MDAQMD Compliance Test Procedural Manual.
+AQ-11The project owner shall perform annual compliance tests on this equipment in accordance with the MDAQMD Compliance Test Procedural Manual.
 The test report shall be submitted to the District no later than six weeks prior to the expiration date of this permit.
-The following compliance tests are required: - a.
-NO_x as NO_2 in ppmvd at 3% oxygen and lb/hr (measured per USEPA Reference Methods 19 and 20). - b.
-CO in ppmvd at 3% oxygen and lb/hr (measured per USEPA Reference Method 10). - c.
+The following compliance tests are required:

+- a.
+NO_X as NO2 in ppmvd at three percent oxygen and lb/hr (measured per USEPA Reference Methods 19 and 20). - b.
+CO in ppmvd at three percent oxygen and lb/hr (measured per USEPA Reference Method 10). - c.
 Flue gas flow rate in dscf per minute. - d.
 Opacity (measured per USEPA reference Method 9).

-Verification: The project owner shall notify the District and the CPM within 15 working days before the execution of the initial compliance test required in this condition.
+Verification: The project owner shall notify the District and the CPM within 15 working days before the execution of the initial compliance test required in this Condition.
 The test results shall be submitted to the District and to the CPM within 6 weeks of the date of the tests.